 These seminars are focused on Life Skills and Interactive Meetings focusing on a different aspect of positive growth and development.

 Community Service Projects

 Monthly Community Service Events will be coordinated and participated in by program staff and esquires.
-In this component esquires will learn the value of helping others whom are need of assistance.
-The goal is that in helping others whom lack, they may begin to value what they are in possession of and receive the personal benefit gained by serving others.
+In this component esquires will learn the value of helping others in need of assistance.
+The goal is that in helping others, they may begin to value what they are in possession of and receive the personal benefit gained by serving others.

 Group Social Activities